Integrated polarization-entangled photon source for wavelength-multiplexed quantum networks: Results

-We next balance the type-0 and type-I SPDC rates through thermal tuning and characterize their non-classical performances separately before evaluating polarization entanglement (Fig.\ref{Fig3}a, see Materials and Methods for experimental details).
+We next balance the type-0 and type-I SPDC rates through thermal tuning and characterize their non-classical performances separately before evaluating polarization entanglement (Fig.\ref{Fig3}a, see Supplementary Note 2 for experimental details).
+In practice, the pair generation rates from the two SPDC processes have initial difference, due to fabrication imperfections, such as thin-film thickness nonuniformity, waveguide linewidth variation, and waveguide losses.
+This imbalance can be compensated by thermally tuning the PM conditions of the two PPLN sections with independent microheaters.
+By adjusting the device temperature independently, the SPDC efficiency of the two processes can be fine tuned to achieve comparable photon-pair brightness within the investigated bandwidth (see details in Supplementary Figure 2).
 We measure the pair generation rate and coincidence-to-accidental ratio (CAR) as a function of pump power from a randomly chosen channel pair (CH21-CH45) (Fig.\ref{Fig3}b, c).
 For type-0 SPDC, the measured pair efficiency is $(2.6 \pm 0.1) \times$10$^3$ s$^{-1}$mW$^{-1}$, corresponding to an inferred on-chip efficiency of $2.1 \times 10^7$ s$^{-1}$mW$^{-1}$.
 For type-I SPDC, the measured efficiency is $(2.5 \pm 0.1) \times 10^3$ s$^{-1}$mW$^{-1}$, yielding an on-chip efficiency of $2.0 \times 10^7$ s$^{-1}$mW$^{-1}$.
-Considering the 0.3 nm DWDM channel bandwidth, the source brightness is $\sim 6.7 \times 10^7$ s$^{-1}$mW$^{-1}$nm$^{-1}$.
+Considering the 0.3 nm DWDM channel bandwidth, the source spectral brightness is $\sim 6.7 \times 10^7$ s$^{-1}$mW$^{-1}$nm$^{-1}$.
 The CARs are above $5\times 10^2$ across all measurements and exceed $5\times 10^3$ at pump powers below 0.03 mW for both SPDC.

 Heralded second-order correlations ($g^{(2)}_H(\tau)$) are measured by splitting photons in CH45 and detecting multi-photon events (Fig.\ref{Fig3}a(iv)).
 The measured $g^{(2)}_H(\tau)$ at zero time delay ($g^{(2)}_H(0)$) for type-0 and type-I SPDC are both below 0.01 at 0.63 mW pump power (Fig.\ref{Fig3}d, e), confirming operation deep in the single-photon regime.